amcocan/darkness_datapack/README.md

 > Learn about the details of this datapack on [vanillatweaks.net](https://vanillatweaks.net/picker/datapacks/).

+## more_mob_heads
+Adds a drop chance for a custom model of an entity head using the `minecraft:player_head` item.
+I am using this datapack as the back bone for the [shearheads](#shearheads) feature of my datapack.
+Any flaws with this datapack are not the fault of [Vanilla Tweeks's Team](https://vanillatweaks.net/about/).

+More Mob Heads was built by [The Vanilla Tweeks Team](https://vanillatweaks.net/about/).
+Maintained by [Vanilla Tweeks](https://vanillatweaks.net/about/).

+> Learn about the details of this datapack on [vanillatweaks.net](https://vanillatweaks.net/picker/datapacks/).

 ## mutetags
 To silence an entity rename a `minecraft:name_tag` to `/mute` (case-sensitive) and apply the `minecraft:name_tag` to the entity.
 To revert this change, repeat the steps with a `minecraft:name_tag` renamed to `/unmute` (case-sensitive).